-It's appropriate that our new Floribunda Rose Julia Child™ has buttery bold blooms and a licorice-clove fragrance its namesake would have loved in the kitchen.
-This 2006 All-America Rose Selections winner produces very full blooms through the better part of five months, which makes it a compelling possibility for containers in warmer climates.
+It's appropriate that our Floribunda Rose Julia Child™ has buttery bold blooms and a licorice-clove fragrance its namesake would have loved in the kitchen.
+This 2006 All-America Rose Selections® winner produces very full blooms through the better part of 5 months, which makes it a compelling possibility for containers in warmer climates.
 Own-root.
-'Wekvossutono'.
-PP 18,473
+'Wekvossutono' PP 18,473

 Tip: We use Organic Gem® as a foliar feed on Rose bushes in our trial garden and find plants are healthier and perform better throughout the season.

 HOW PLANTS ARE SHIPPED